AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is_api/http_ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-layer.md

   This applies to all permutations, not only to layer names but to layer modifiers in general.

-* All merging and overriding rules should work exactly as when same layer is referenced in multiple sources (request, pre or post modifier catalog records, macros, etc.).
+* All merging and overriding rules should work exactly as when same layer is referenced in multiple sources (request, pre or post modifier catalog records, macros, and so on).

 ## Example {#section-cc40de6a0a754178aa752601539c815b}